 Will you be having anyone to stay this year?
 Maybe you’ve got a spare room that you always meant to get decorated only to never get around to it?
 Now may be the time.
 A lot of us have family and friends come to visit during the holidays, so it’s important that you pull out the stops to make them feel comfortable.
 Investing in a new bed for your guests is a great way to bring in some much-needed luxury.

-Ottoman beds in a range of different finishes from Bedstar offer style, comfort and the benefit of extra space for storage, so you don’t have to worry about keeping things tidy, and your guests get some much-needed storage space too.
+from Bedstar offer style, comfort and the benefit of extra space for storage, so you don’t have to worry about keeping things tidy, and your guests get some much-needed storage space too.
 Making sure your guests are comfortable and relaxed is important when it comes to keeping everyone happy at Christmas.

 Couple your new bed with some matching accessories to make your new guest room really Christmassy.

 Make a Display